adafruit/Bluefruit_LE_Connect_Android/README.md

 Bluefruit LE Connect for Android
 ================================

+[For the latest version of this app go to]: https://github.com/adafruit/Bluefruit_LE_Connect_Android_v2

 Android port of Adafruit's Bluefruit LE Connect app for iOS.

 This application works with the following Adafruit breakouts: